SkoolNotes/Taproot/2020HIST201/KBxUnitOneEssayPlanning.md

 The Bellicist theory remains consistent when replaced war making is replaced with plague.
+Plague requires a higher